8 Basis of Regulations

 8.2.2.1 National Defense Authorization Act (NDAA)

 Through the NDAA, which is enacted early each year, Congress mandates many actions that the Department of Defense (DOD) must comply with, some of them concerning PFAS.
 At times, separate PFAS-related requirements for the USEPA or other federal entities are also made.
-Although these activities are not regulatory or guidance in nature, they are important in advancing human health exposure studies of PFAS, remediation of PFAS-contaminated water, development of new technologies to reduce PFAS exposure, inter-agency collaboration on PFAS, and other PFAS-related actions at the federal level.
+Although these activities are not regulatory or guidance in nature, they are important in advancing human health exposure studies of PFAS, remediation of PFAS-contaminated water, development of new technologies to reduce PFAS exposure, interagency collaboration on PFAS, and other PFAS-related actions at the federal level.

 8.2.2.2 USEPA PFAS Action Plan

 USEPA issued a PFAS Action Plan (USEPA 2019) in February 2019 and an update a year later (USEPA 2020).
 The plan included a discussion about the process for moving forward to establish PFOA and PFOS MCLs for drinking water, and it included a number of main actions that encompassed more than just safe drinking water issues.
-More information about USEPA’s previous actions to address PFAS are available on their website (USEPA 2021).
+More information about USEPA’s previous actions to address PFAS is available on their website (USEPA 2021).
 The USEPA (2021) document was superseded by the strategic roadmap described below.

 8.2.2.3 USEPA Strategic Roadmap